SolidStateLEDLighting/indication_ws2812_5.2/README.md

-The indication class controls an extrernal RGB LED.
-That LED is an addressable WS2812 unit with a single pin located on GPIO 48.
+The indication class controls an external RGB LED.
+That indicator is an addressable WS2812 LED with it's control connected to GPIO 48.

 * **We can make the LED flash to represent 1 or 2 numbers with "blinks" of color (up to 13 cycles)**
 * **We can set the intensity of these colors**